AlexGtier/alexgtier.github.io/README.md

 * Specification of the need (IT project management)
 * Development of synthesis generation tools on bus operations:
     - SQL query on Oracle RDBMS
+    - Python analysis with UI
-    - Python analysis and data formatting on Excel (Power Query and VBA)
+    - Data formatting on Excel (Power Query and VBA)
 * Writing of task sheets and procedure for future users of the tool.

 ## Education